MintMCP

 Total Cost of Ownership Analysis

-The build vs. buy calculation favors managed platforms for most organizations:
+The build vs. buy calculation favors managed platforms for many organizations:

 Building equivalent infrastructure in-house: